MakanAKaregar/RPR/README.md

 <code>sudo reboot</code>

-After RPR boots up, open nextCloud in a browser and enter your RPR’s IP to the URL bar followed by nextcloud as: https://YourRPR_IP/nextcloud.
+After RPR boots up, open nextCloud in the RPR's browser and enter your RPR’s IP to the URL bar followed by nextcloud as: https://YourRPR_IP/nextcloud.
 Since we do not have a signed key, click on Advanced and then Proceed to yourIP.

 Now create a Username and Password for your admin account.
 After clicking on Storage & database, select MySQL/MariaDB and provide the following database information you set in steps 6 and 7: